 • Salt.
 For the marinade, I use 1/2 teaspoon.
 You can always add more (to taste) to the finished product.

 • Paprika.
-I love the rich, smokey flavor of smoked paprika, but standard paprika is fine too.
+We love the rich, smoky flavor of smoked paprika, but standard paprika is fine too.

 • Ground cumin.
 Ground cumin is a classic Mexican spice and there really is no substitute!

 • Garlic.
-I typically keep things simple and use garlic powder, but fresh garlic has great flavor.
+We typically keep things simple and use garlic powder, but fresh garlic has great flavor.
 You can substitute the garlic powder with 3 cloves (peeled & smashed) fresh garlic.

 • Chili lime seasoning or chili powder.
 We love the chili lime seasoning from Trader Joe’s and use it often.
 I’ve even seen other grocers carrying similar spices, but if chili powder is what you have on hand, it will work just fine.